bmeviauac01/datadriven/docs/seminar/rest/index.md

 - Create a new controller.
 - Enable listing products; 5 per page.
-- Enable search based on name.
+- Enable search based on the name.
 - The data returned should _not_ be the database entity; instead create a new _DTO_ (data transfer object) class in a new folder called `Models`.

 Test the new endpoints.